 Alcohol also reduces fat metabolism, which is important for maintaining a healthy weight.
 Consuming too much alcohol can lead to a buildup of toxins that interfere with the normal function of enzymes involved in fat metabolism, leading to excessive fat gain.
 Additionally, chronic heavy drinking can disrupt hunger hormones, such as ghrelin, which can lead to the overeating of fatty or sugary foods.

-Furthermore, long-term alcohol use causes prolonged dehydration, leading to deficiencies in electrolytes such as potassium and magnesium, resulting in chronic fatigue and weakness.
+Furthermore, long-term alcohol abuse causes prolonged dehydration, leading to deficiencies in electrolytes such as potassium and magnesium, resulting in chronic fatigue and weakness.

 The Correlation Between Alcohol Consumption and Nutrient Absorption